webplatform/docs/tutorials/mobile_viewport/index.md

 This reflects the browser's default assumption that content should extend 980 pixels wide.

-'Note:' This sample layout displays a flexibly positioned element that adapts to the full width of the screen, along with a fixed-size background image.
+'''Note:''' This sample layout displays a flexibly positioned element that adapts to the full width of the screen, along with a fixed-size background image.